isrc-cas/ACM-MM-2019-ACO/README.md

 Introduction
 -----------------
+This paper was submmitted to ACM MM 2019.

 This repository implements DPNet ([Data Priming Network for Automatic Check-Out](/)) using PyTorch 1.0.1 .
 This implementation is heavily influenced by the project [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).

 We propose a new data priming method